mauriciolauffer/eslint-plugin-better-cap-config/.github/instructions.md

 # Project Overview

-`eslint-plugin-cds-deprecated-config` is an ESLint plugin with rules to capture the usage of SAP CAP Node.js deprecated configurations in JSON files.
+`eslint-plugin-better-cap-config` is an ESLint plugin with rules to capture the usage of SAP CAP Node.js deprecated configurations in JSON files.

 ## Folder Structure